 This is basically the price one pays for having a cedar home.
 It’s charming, but pests are abundant, and winter isn’t always kind… especially if the previous fix wasn’t done correctly or completely.
 If I could afford to replace the siding entirely, I would, but I don’t think that’s in the cards anytime soon.
 So, I keep fixing smaller stuff.

 As you can probably guess, this means that this spring, I’m going to embark on a new series of how to deal with woodpeckers*.
-Some folks on my personal Facebook have already advised I try aluminum tape, mylar balloons stapled to the house (house bling! score! not tacky at all!), a sticky substance that’s said to make it really gross for them to attach themselves to (which also sounds gross for me to clean up after), give them suet in a different spot in the back yard to keep them from the house, and of course, figuring out if it really is a bug thing that I have to solve first, and then hope the WP’s go away after the area is treated.
+Some folks on my personal Facebook have already advised I try aluminum tape, Mylar balloons stapled to the house (house bling! score! not tacky at all!), a sticky goo that’s said to make it really gross for them to attach themselves to (which also sounds gross for me to clean up after), give them suet in a different spot in the back yard to keep them from the house, and of course, figuring out if it really is a bug thing that I have to solve first, and then hope the WP’s go away after the area is treated.

 It’s going to be an interesting learning experience to see what works and what doesn’t, but I think I can handle it.
 I’ve got my war paint ready.